Family-centered Experience (FCE) program

 “Families that volunteer for the Family-centered Experience (FCE) program find the experience to be extremely rewarding.
 They have a direct influence on educating tomorrow’s doctors by sharing their experiences; it’s an invaluable teaching tool.”

 At Geisinger Commonwealth School of Medicine, students spend time with real patients right away.
-Through our FCE program, students take a break from studying anatomy, physiology and molecular biology to meet with their assigned family – community volunteers who agree to allow medical students into their homes and lives to be up-close witnesses to what it’s like for a family to cope with chronic and debilitating illness.
+Through our FCE program, students take a break from studying anatomy, physiology and molecular biology to meet with their assigned family – community volunteers who agree to allow medical students into their lives to be up-close witnesses to what it’s like for a family to cope with chronic and debilitating illness.
 Students forge close bonds with their families and often accompany them to various appointments to see firsthand how fragmentation and communication barriers in the health system can impact well-being.
 Experiencing medicine from the patient’s point of view is a life-altering experience and is an essential piece of learning to put patients at the center of healthcare.

 How FCE works